Safest Teeth Whiteners

 Sometimes people are missing only a few teeth and need a partial denture.
 Similar to a full denture, it is usually removable and comes with some drawbacks like putting pressure on existing neighboring teeth.

 An overdenture partial does exactly what a complete implant-retained denture does.
-It replaces teeth with one or more implants, making them easier to clean.
-There is also less worry about it slipping.
+It replaces tooth roots with one or more implants, so that the partial can clip onto the implants.

-An overdenture partial helps distribute chewing forces more equally and gives a natural appearance compared to a traditional partial denture.
+An overdenture partial gives a more natural appearance compared to a traditional partial denture.

-Your dentist or surgeon will review all the steps of the implant and overdenture process.
-Just as you would need a single implant, an overdenture initially has the same steps.
+Your dentist or surgeon will review all the steps of the implant and overdenture process with you.
+The surgical process is similar to the placement of a single implant to replace just one tooth.